Juana Calderón Tapia: Life

 His son Fernando Iglesias wrote "Doña Juana said that women form the character of men and not to undermine her husband always agreed with the decision to slaughter him."
-In her marriage, Calderón endured separations and dangers related to the political career of her husband, who barely spent months as interim President of México.
+In her marriage, Calderón endured separations and dangers related to the political career of her husband, who barely spent months as interim president of Mexico.
 He died in 1891, after which Calderón returned to private life, never going out or receiving visitors and living a modest life.
 The "woman of agreeable appearance," as she was sometimes described, died peacefully in her home in the year 1897.